 A headscarf can definitely help to protect your face from the sun and can certainly jazz up a nice dress should you choose to wear one.

 Headscarves are worn by local ladies as part of their religious beliefs and you will find many making wonderful-looking headscarves out of the vast array of textiles and materials available on the markets.

-My advice to anyone traveling to Morocco is to research where you will be visiting so you will at least have a good understanding of where you will be, the places to visit, and get some inside tips from people who have visited before you.
+My advice to anyone traveling to Morocco is to research where you will be visiting so you will at least have a good understanding of where you will be, and the places to visit and get some inside tips from people who have visited before you.